Passenger train: History

-In 1930 an experimental railcar –the Rail Zeppelin– was constructed, which set the speed record for petrol trains.
+In 1930, an experimental railcar –the Rail Zeppelin– was constructed, which set the speed record for petrol trains.
 Other early examples where the 1931 U.S. Bullet and the 1932 German prototype Flying Hamburger, following a production series later renamed VT 04.
-In the U.S. technology advanced with the introduction of the 1934 M-10000 prototype and soon followed by the Pioneer Zephyr and the 1935 Hiawatha.
-These and other examples led to a report by a U.S. statistics body collecting data and examining different light-weight passenger trains.
-One of the few light-weight train built in the U.S. after the war, the Keystone, only had limited success.
+In the U.S., technology advanced with the introduction of the 1934 M-10000 prototype, soon followed by the Pioneer Zephyr and the 1935 Hiawatha.
+These and other examples led to a report by a U.S. statistics body that collected data and examined various lightweight passenger trains.
+One of the few lightweight trains built in the U.S. after the war, the Keystone, only had limited success.

 Another notable example was the Talgo I prototype that was tested in Spain between 1942 and 1944.
 The GM Aerotrain was partially based on the Talgo II and used in passenger service between 1956 and 1966.
 Talgo trains are used on the Spanish high-speed network; both the Deutsche Bahn (DB) and Danske Statsbaner (DSB) have ordered higher-speed trains for cross border long distance routes.

-In the UK in the 1950s, the British Transport Commission (BTC) installed a committee to maintain branch lines by using light-weight trains.
+In the UK in the 1950s, the British Transport Commission (BTC) installed a committee to maintain branch lines by using lightweight trains.

-For the higher-speed nertwork in India, 16-car light-weight cars were ordered in 2023.
+For India's higher-speed network, 16 lightweight cars were ordered in 2023.

-In France, the TELLi project aims to do the same by introducing new light-weight trains starting in 2029.
+In France, the TELLi project aims to do the same by introducing new lightweight trains starting in 2029.

-Alstom LINT at the Aarhus main station.